 - Consideration of the risk accepted by Mizuho and for the services provided by Mizuho

-The offering of two–way prices on a continuous basis in the foreign exchange market and thereby making market prices is referred to as “market making,” and Mizuho acts as a Market Maker.
-Therefore, Mizuho may execute an Order from one client for the same currency at the same time that it executes another client’s Order, or may transact the same or related products for the purpose of market making or for Mizuho’s own risk management.
+The offering of two–way prices on a continuous basis in the foreign exchange market and thereby making market prices is referred to as “market making,” and Mizuho acts as a Market Maker in various products and instruments, including securities, commodities, currencies, derivatives, futures and other financial products and instruments (“Products”).
+The Firm conducts these activities as principal and such principal transactions with you are done so on an arm’s length basis and not as agent, fiduciary, financial advisor or in any other similar capacity.
+Therefore, Mizuho may execute an Order from one client for the same currency at the same time that it executes another client’s Order, or may transact the same or related Products for the purpose of market making or for Mizuho’s own hedging strategy, in contemplation of reasonably expected near-term demand or otherwise.
+Mizuho’s activities as dealer might negatively affect the price you are offered on a given transaction with Mizuho.
 In such cases, Mizuho retains discretion with respect to how to satisfy its clients’ trade requests, including with respect to Order execution, contract price, priority, and pricing.
+Mizuho may choose not to hedge or to hedge only a portion of positions that we execute with you, and may unwind or adjust any hedge from time to time at Mizuho’s sole discretion, with any profit or loss resulting from such hedging activity, including from the spread, if any, between the price shown to you and the cost to us of the corresponding hedge transaction, accruing solely to Mizuho.
+In all of its communications and transactions with you, including in the handling of requests for firm or indicative quotes, trade requests, placement and execution of orders and all other expressions of interest that may lead to the execution of transactions, there exists the potential that Mizuho’s interests may conflict with, diverge from or adversely impact your interests.
 Mizuho is not required to disclose to a client that it is handling other counterparties’ Orders or its execution of other transactions at the same time as, or on an aggregated basis with, another client’s Order.

-Mizuho will also appropriately manage any possible conflicts of interest that are anticipated from the information it acquires through relevant transactions or its market–making activities.
+Mizuho will also endeavor to manage possible conflicts of interest that are anticipated from the information it acquires through relevant transactions or its market–making activities.
+To this end, Mizuho refers to its Pre-Hedging Disclosure, which discusses how it manages potential conflicts in that context.

 Protection of Client Information